Mental Health

 • Training: Teach your dog new tricks or commands.

-• Play: Engage in fun games like fetch or tug-of-war.
+• Playing: Engage in fun games like fetch or tug-of-war.

-• Groom: Pamper your pets with a grooming session.
+• Grooming: Pamper your pets with a grooming session.

 Cool off and enjoy the water with these activities.